alumina-lang/alumina/docs/lang_guide.md

 }
 ```

 Macros are hygienic, meaning that they cannot refer to items not accessible in the scope of the macro definition or declare new named items that would be accessible outside the macro.
-They can however, for example, access local variables if they are defined in function scope after the appropriate `let` binding.
+They can however, for example, access local variables if they are defined in a linear scope after the appropriate `let` binding.

 ```rust
 fn main() {